 Brett Wiedoff Brett has been hired as a temporary staff officer responsible for overseeing development of an electronic monitoring regulatory program.
 He staffs the ad-hoc Groundfish Electronic Monitoring Policy Advisory Committee and Technical Advisory Committee.
 Brett has a degree in biology from University of Wisconsin – Stevens Point, and has completed graduate level work at Oregon State University.
 Brett has worked for PSMFC as a shoreside whiting fishery data analyst, for ODFW as a stream surveyor, technical assistant and as a Project Leader for nearshore and coastal pelagic commercial fisheries, and was on the Council’s Coastal Pelagics Species Management Team.
 Brett worked the last 5 years as a natural resource specialist for the NMFS Pacific Islands Regional Office working on HMS fisheries.
 Little known fact: I grew up in Wisconsin but in high school I wanted to be a professional surfer.

-Sandra Krause is the Information Technology Specialist for the Council and has been with the Council since February 1993.
+Sandra Krause is the Senior Information Technology Specialist for the Council and has been with the Council since February 1993.
 She is responsible for all aspects of the Council’s computer network infrastructure, network administration, computer support services, website construction and maintenance, videoconference equipment, and a variety of other technical support functions.
 Interesting fact: Sandra, on a volunteer basis, spends her spare time visiting, sending cards, and keeping in touch with seniors who are in nursing homes, widows, and those who are unable to leave their home.